evkx/evkx.github.io/content/models/nissan/ariya/ariya_nismo/_index.md

 ### Onboard Charger

-The standard onboard charger supports up to 7.2 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 12 hours and 4 minutes using a home charging setup.
+The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 3 hours and 57 minutes using a home charging setup.

 ### Charge Port